15-year old girl is killed by peanut butter cookie—internet says she got what she deserved

 Many of us don’t hesitate to say it’s uncool when people use the R-word or talk down about children with autism, but we laugh nervously when an adult is trashing a kid with a deadly allergy.

 What is funny about anaphylactic shock, exactly?

-About Robyn Charron: Prior to attending law school, Robyn Charron earned a bachelor of science in biology and worked for two years in laboratories researching genetic disease.
-When her firstborn suffered a vaccine injury at two months old, her conventional parenting went out the window and she ushered in a world of organic foods, supplements, essential oils, plant medicine and healing.
+About Robyn Charron: Prior to attending law school, Robyn Charron earned a bachelor of science in biology.
+She worked for two years in laboratories researching genetic disease.
+Her firstborn suffered a vaccine injury at two months old.
+After that, her conventional parenting went out the window.
+She embraced organic foods, supplements, essential oils, plant medicine, and healing.
 In her home town of Denver, Colorado, she advocates for parental rights to make medical decisions without government intervention.